 Still, the DNC refused to change anything.

-Since then, Bloomberg has spent billions on his campaign.
+Since then, Bloomberg has spent hundreds of millions on his campaign.
 In the week before entering the race, Bloomberg paid more than $1 million to the DNC and its joint fundraising PACs.
 He also gave hundreds of thousands of dollars to state parties during the month of November, just before announcing his candidacy.

 Even if it wasn’t explicit, the term “bribe” seems like an appropriate word to use.
 Bloomberg’s indiscretion appears eerily similar to the fiasco in the 2016 Democratic primary, when leaked emails and testimony from Donna Brazile, the interim chair of the party, confirmed the Hillary Clinton campaign had virtually full control over the DNC.
 Clinton’s campaign paid the DNC’s debt, and in return, gained “complete control of all the party’s finances, strategy, and money raised” as well as hiring new staff.